 Through this program, we expect to eliminate significant amounts of air pollution near Houston’s port, including:

 - 3,636 tons of carbon dioxide

 - Trucks account for 35% of nitrogen oxide emissions at the Port of Houston.
 Nitrogen oxides are a primary precursor to ozone, a form of air pollution that aggravates asthma and other respiratory illnesses.

 - Over 3,000 trucks serve the port, 39% of which are model year 1997 or older.

-- Only 6.5% of these 3,000 trucks have the most stringent emission controls.
+- Before the program began,only 6.5% of these 3,000 trucks had the most stringent emission controls.

 - In 2007, trucks servicing the Port covered 130 million miles on Houston roads and idled for nearly 4 million hours at Port facilities.